BYUHPC/sci-comp-course/readings/jthread.md

  */
 ```

 This is simple enough when no coordination is required, or when clock-based coordination is sufficient as above, but getting threads to synchronize or communicate correctly is challenging.
-Even getting two threads to interleave the printing of "PING" and "PONG" requires 3 variables dedicated solely to coordination:
+Even getting two threads to interleave the printing of "PING" and "PONG" below requires 3 variables dedicated solely to coordination:

 ```c++
 #include <iostream>